12 of the Hardest Songs to Play on Drums (With Videos)

 The quintessential track features a brilliantly constructed drum solo that swings and flows effortlessly through the track with fine precision and control.
 Art Blakey’s controlled yet ebullient and jovial drums are the true essence of Jazz music.

 10. Sing, Sing, Sing – Gene Krupa

-Additionally, Gene’s extended drum solo adds extremely powerful and peppy swing to the track.
-This song will serve as a great learning curve for aspiring drummers since Gene Krupa has a major influence artists from many genres, such as Keith Moon, John Bonham and Buddy Rich cite him as one of their inspirations.
+Additionally, Gene’s extended drum solo adds an extremely powerful and peppy swing to the track.
+This song will serve as a great learning curve for aspiring drummers since Gene Krupa has a major influence on artists from many genres—Keith Moon, John Bonham, and buddy rich cite him as one of their inspirations.

 What Makes a Song Hard to Play on Drums?

-The tracks discussed above features some combination of fast drumming speed, polyrhythms and complex time signatures by these legendary drummers throughout various genres such as rock, progressive rock, heavy metal and jazz.
+The tracks discussed above feature some combination of fast drumming speed, polyrhythms, and complex time signatures by these legendary drummers throughout various genres such as rock, progressive rock, heavy metal, and jazz.

 They might seem intimidating and frustrating at the time, but this selection of songs will push you to your limits of creativity and deep understanding of drums.
 Therefore, if you are willing to develop mastery over drumming, then learning to play these complex tracks will certainly help.